Graph of groups decompositions of graph braid groups: Introduction

 By selecting the edges $e_1, \dots, e_m$ carefully, one may often be able to arrange for the edge groups of $(\mc{G},\Lambda)$ to be trivial.
 This results in a wide range of graph braid groups that split as non-trivial free products, as shown in Theorem \ref{thmi:free_prod_criteria}.

 This construction also aids in the computation of specific graph braid groups, especially when combined with Propositions \ref{prop:determining_adjacency} and \ref{prop:counting_edges}, in which we give combinatorial criteria for adjacency of two vertices of $\Lambda$, as well as providing a way of counting how many edges connect each pair of vertices of $\Lambda$.
 Traditionally, graph braid group computations are performed by using Farley and Sabalka's discrete Morse theory to find explicit presentations \cite{FarleySabalka_DMT,FarleySabalka_Presentations}, however in practice these presentations are often highly complex, difficult to compute, and are obfuscated by redundant generators and relators.
 We believe the graph of groups approach to be both easier to apply and more powerful in many situations, as evidenced by our theorems and the numerous examples we are able to compute in Section \ref{sec:examples}.
+This is seen most clearly in our computation of $B_n(\Gamma)$ when $\Gamma$ is a \emph{wheel graph} $W_m$, formed by connecting a single central vertex to all vertices of an $m$--cycle.